edenvvv/UDP-communication/README.md

-## implement simple UDP server and client side communication using socket module in python
+## implement simple UDP server and client side (in house communication) using socket module in python